The Sharp Constant in the Weak (1,1) Inequality for the Square Function: A New Proof: Introduction

 Using the standard methods, we obtain so-called ``obstacle conditions'' for $\bM$ and $\bL$, namely

-While these suffice, as expected, to prove the least supersolution and greatest subsolution results, there is no reason to believe they are optimal.
+While these obstacle conditions suffice, as expected, to prove the least supersolution and greatest subsolution results, there is no reason to believe these obstacle conditions are optimal.
 That is, $\bM$ could very well be equal to $1$ for some points where $F < \sqrt{\lambda}$, for instance.
-As it turns out, we may obtain the optimal obstacle condition for $\bM$ from information about $\bL$, and vice versa.
+As it turns out, we may find out the optimal (largest) domains where obstacle condition for $\bM$ holds from information about $\bL$, and vice versa.

 In Section \ref{S:RelsML} we explore the connections between $\bM$ and $\bL$.
 We show in Theorem \ref{T:MLRel} that $\bL(f, p, \lambda)$ is the smallest value of $F$ for which $\bM(f, F, \lambda) \geq p$, and $\bM(f, F, \lambda)$ is the largest value of $p$ such that $\bL(f, p, \lambda) \leq F$: